Most of Quebec's long guns still unregistered with deadline fast approaching | CBC News

 "It's a sport.
 It's an outdoor activity like anything else for me," he said.

-He says those in favour of a provincial registry are likely not informed about the background checks involved in getting a firearm license in Canada, and are instead likely thinking about the relatively lax gun laws in many American states.
+He says those in favour of a provincial registry are likely not informed about the background checks involved in getting a firearm licence in Canada, and are instead thinking about the relatively lax gun laws in many U.S. states.

-"I think it's a safe process," he said of federal licensing.
-But once he's legally able to own a gun, he plans on registering with the Quebec government.
+"I think it's a safe process," he said.
+But once he's legally able to own a gun, he plans on registering his firearms with the Quebec government.

 "Yes it is a really dangerous object.
 It is designed to kill things.
 But registering the firearm doesn't make it more safe," he said.